igennova/Distributed-Vector-Search-Engine/README.md

 | 4      | 0.876     | ~5.5 ms     | ~20 s      |

 More shards raise recall and cut build time, but add total query work; latency only drops once shards are queried in parallel.
-Run it with `python benchmark_cluster.py`.
+Run it with `python -m benchmarks.bench_cluster`.

 ## Roadmap